albin-johansson/centurion/docs/pages/owner_handle_api.rst

 The second example involves SDL functions that return non-owning raw pointers.
 For instance, one such function is ``SDL_GetWindowFromID()``, which returns a ``SDL_Window*``.
 It would be impossible to safely wrap the returned pointer of such functions in the corresponding Centurion component if we did not have the ability to explicitly state the ownership semantics.
-So as a result of handles, there is a corresponding Centurion function for the aforementioned SDL function, ``get_window()``, which is defined in ``window_utils.hpp``.
-Many similiar examples can be found throughout the Centurion library.
+So as a result of handles, there is a corresponding Centurion function for the aforementioned SDL function, ``get_window()``.
+Many similar examples can be found throughout the Centurion library.

 Whilst it is not important to understand how this works behind-the-scenes, the basic premise is that Centurion classes that feature owning and non-owning versions take a template parameter that